SouvikGiri/SouvikGiri/README.md

 - 👋 Hi, I’m @SouvikGiri
 - 👀 I’m interested in ...
+Group projects.
 - 🌱 I’m currently learning ...Game Devlopment and Concepts of Deep Learning too
 - 📫 How to reach me www.linkedin.com/in/souvikgiri